gabriel-tenma-white/sdr5/README.md

 # SDR based comms experimentation platform
-* Note: "packages" should be made a symlink to a cloned packages2 repository: https://github.com/gabriel-tenma-white/packages2

 **zynq_som_2** - a simple SoM with Zynq-7010, 32 bit DDR3, and 40 GPIOs.
 Used to verify layout design of Zynq and DDR3.